wcjohnchen/capstoneProject3/README.md

 ## Time Series

 Figure 8.
 Time series plot of averaged monthly delayed departure time for all airlines.
-(A) Representative test prediction (crimson).
+(A) A Representative test prediction (crimson).
 (B) Future prediction (light crimson).  n = 3, standard deviation with 95% confidence interval.

 A)
 ![](image/predict_test_all_flights.png)